 While LLMs possess general reasoning capabilities, they often lack the task-specific focus required for bug reproduction.
 We design role-specific instructions that specialize LLMs into dedicated agents.
 As listed in the second row of \Cref{tab:prompt1}, we use tailored prompting strategies for each agent's responsibilities, enabling general LLMs to emulate the behavior of different experts for automated bug reproduction.

 The motivation prompts are designed to clearly define the LLMs' roles and objectives, guiding its behavior in our task.
 They explicitly instruct LLMs not only to execute the reproduction steps, but also to observe and confirm whether the specific buggy behavior described in the input report is actually triggered.
-This clear goal enhances both the reliability and accuracy of the reproduction process.
-For example, in the ExpandPrompt, LLMs are guided to act as a bug reproduction expert, generating promising actions to reproduce the bug.
-In the SimulatePrompt, LLMs assume the role of a domain-specific evaluator, providing accurate assessments of reproducing the target crash after executing a given action.
+This goal enhances both the reliability and accuracy of the reproduction process.

 To help the LLM-guided agents interpret the environment, we provide well-structured input specifications that encode both textual and visual information about the app and its UI.
-Specifically, the input includes the app name, the textual bug report, the structured description of the explored UI components, and the current UI screenshot.
+Specifically, the input includes the app name, the textual bug report, the structured description of the visited UI components, and the current UI screenshot.
 The descriptive UI information extracted from XML files of app pages provides structured and semantic details (\eg, widget hierarchy), whereas the screenshots capture visual and spatial context.
-Together, they offer complementary perspectives on the UI.
-In other words, this multi-modal input enables LLMs to better understand the screen's functional layouts and their spatial relationships, disambiguate similarly named elements, and accurately associate bug descriptions with on-screen components.
-By explicitly presenting this information, a solid foundation is established for context-aware action generation.
+Together, they offer complementary perspectives to better understand the screen's functional layouts and their spatial relationships.